hazelcast/hazelcast-cpp-client/README.md

 # 5. Setting Up Client Network

-All network related configuration of Hazelcast C++ client is performed via the `ClientNetworkConfig` when using programmatic configuration.
-Let’s first give an example.
+All network related configuration of Hazelcast C++ client is performed programmatically via the `ClientNetworkConfig` object.
+The following is an example configuration.

 ### Programmatic Client Network Configuration